adewes/mongobean/README.md

 #Introduction

 *mongobean* is a tiny, easy-to-use object wrapper for MongoDB.
-It provides classes that wrap documents, collections and cursors and makes it easy to work with them.
+It provides classes that wrap documents, collections and cursors and make it easy to work with them.

 #Usage

-Just download the source files and put them where Python finds them.
+Just download the source files and put them where Python can find them.
 To create a new document type, just inherit from the *Document* class:
 ```python
 import mongobean.orm as orm